IRMVLab/MMTwin/README.md

 * **Link (motion info)**: Camera egomotion homography.
 * **Link (train/test splits)**: The dataset splits used for training and evaluation.

-The implementation for our CABH benchmark will be released soon.
+The implementation of MMTwin for our CABH benchmark will be released soon.

 🤝 If our work is helpful to your research, we would appreciate a citation to our paper: